Yamaha TTR 225 (Top Speed, Seat Height, Specs) – Worth It?

 - Is the Yamaha TTR 225 a Good Dirt Bike?

 Are you looking to buy a Yamaha TTR 225 dirt bike?
 Or, do you already have one and you’d like some more info on it?
 Either way, I think you’ll find what you need here.
-Here’s a full-bore (yes, pun intended) Yamaha TTR 225 review that will cover the important specs, pros and cons, performance, and handling characteristics.
+Here’s a full-bore (yes, pun intended) review of the Yamaha TTR225 dirt bike that will cover the important specs, pros and cons, performance, and handling characteristics.

 By the end, you really should have a solid idea of whether or not this is the type of dirt bike you’re looking for you.